 It was all downhill from there.

-My “master stylist” enlisted the help of another stylist in taking the pictures with my camera (I’d oh-so-conveniently brought an old digital made in roughly 1960) as disdain rolled off of them in waves.
-Then, as my “master stylist” was cutting my hair, I tried to make interesting conversation:
+My “master stylist” enlisted the help of another stylist in taking the pictures with my camera (I’d oh-so-conveniently brought an old digital made in roughly 1960) as disdain rolled off them in waves.
+Then, as my “master stylist” cut my hair, I tried to make small-talk:

 They couldn’t get me out of there fast enough.

-I really did have the most beautiful hair after that.
+I did have the most beautiful hair after that, though.
 For the first time in my life, every lock fell smoothly into place and made me feel like a million bucks.
 But not once since then… not ever… have I been able to bring myself to go back to that fancy salon for another haircut with my master stylist.

-And I’ve never, ever, tried to sell my hair again.
+And I’ve never, ever, sold my hair again.